Term Faculty Appointment Letter Checklist

 Note: responsibilities, especially class assignments, must not extend beyond the end date of the appointment.

 - If appropriate, whether the job offer is contingent on something (e.g., approval by the Board of Regents, successful completion of a background check, etc.)

 - Federal law requires that all employees be authorized to work in the United States.
 This employment offer is contingent upon verification that you meet this requirement.
 In addition, if you are here on a non-immigrant visa, you must be authorized specifically to work at the University of Minnesota.
-Regardless of your citizenship status, you must: 1) complete and submit Section 1 of the I-9 Form found at http://www.i9express.com on or before your first day of work for pay, 2) provide the required I-9 documentation described on the I-9 form to establish your identity and authorization to work on or before your first day of work for pay, and 3) receive confirmation from the University that your documentation satisfies the federal law requirements.
+Regardless of your citizenship status, you must: 1) complete and submit Section 1 of the I-9 Form found at http://www.newi9.com on or before your first day of work for pay, 2) provide the required I-9 documentation described on the I-9 form to establish your identity and authorization to work on or before your first day of work for pay, and 3) receive confirmation from the University that your documentation satisfies the federal law requirements.
 Your employment, including any rights and privileges afforded under the University's codes, policies, and agreements applicable to your position, does not begin until all of these steps have been completed.
-If you report to your first day of work without the required I-9 documentation, you will be sent home and will not be allowed to begin working until you present the required documents.
+If you report to your first day of work without the required I-9 documentation, you will not be allowed to start work, or remain in the workplace until you present the required documents.

 - This offer is contingent upon the successful completion of a background check.
 You will receive an email from the University’s background check vendor, General Information Services, Inc. (GIS), which will include the link to enter your personal information and authorization for the check.
 Please enter your information as soon as possible upon receipt of the eLink from GIS.

 - Indicate that employee must continue to comply with any and all licensing, certification and other requirements of the position.